EanNewton/Utils/README.md

+# EOL

+This project has been archived.
+For up to date version see: https://github.com/EanNewton/dotfiles

 # Utils
 My script and utility repo, scripts / one-liners / commands / etc are in files named on the base system to use them on; while utilities and such are below.